 Does it work?
 Is there any science behind the idea?
 I decided to try it out myself on two houseplants, and talk to a master gardener about this trend.

 Banana peels are organic material, which simply means the remains of carbon-based life.
 This could be leaves and roots from plants that die, or dead animals and waste.
 Organic material plays a major role in soil health by providing nutrients for plants to take up and distribute to the rest of the plant.

 But before plants can use organic material, it must be broken down into useable chemical elements like nitrogen, phosphorus and potassium.
 Plants use these nutrients in the form of specific ions that must be near the plant roots.
 Until the elements take a form that plants can use, what’s the point?

 Think about a compost pile.
-You throw eggshells, banana peels and coffee grounds in the pile and turn it every now and again.
+You throw eggshells (learn more ways to use eggshells in your garden), banana peels and coffee grounds in the pile and turn it every now and again.
 After a while, all those scraps break down into a different substance that’s rich and nutrient-dense.
 Getting good compost can take months or even years, depending on conditions.

 If it takes microbes, air and water in just the right composition to break down organic materials into useable nutrients, it’s questionable that letting a banana peel steep for a day could do the same.